joelparkerhenderson/wordbooks/pages/investors/index.md

 # Investors

 Investors play a crucial role in the success of a startup.
 There are various types of investors who can provide funding to startups and businesses at different stages of their growth.

-Here are some common types:
+Typical types:

 * Friends and family investors: These are often the first funders of a startup.
 They can help get the business off the ground.
 They are often willing to invest based on personal relationships and trust, rather than a detailed business plan.
 However, there are risks involved, including potential conflicts and strained relationships.